decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 - seed_dst, octet string representing the domain separation tag: ciphersuite_id || "SIG_GENERATOR_SEED_" where
-            ciphersuite_id is defined by the ciphersuite and "SIG_GENERATOR_SEED_" is an ASCII string comprising of 19 bytes.
+            ciphersuite_id is defined by the ciphersuite and "SIG_GENERATOR_SEED_" is an ASCII string comprised of 19 bytes.
 - generator_dst, octet string representing the domain separation tag: ciphersuite_id || "SIG_GENERATOR_DST_", where